 Poy abruptly snapped back to her previous mental state.
 Whatever just happened?
 What did this bizarre vision mean?
 Poy had never before had a virtual experience like this.
 Then again, she had never before faced transformative surgery into meton form in only eight yads, or confronted a mystery like the inscrutable "star" that flared in the precise direction of the rey home world.
 Perhaps the virtual reality network had been infected with a rogue virus?
 If so, it didn't seem malicious.
 An infection was highly unlikely in any event, given all the system safeguards.
-She decided to return to her planned activity, and deal with this puzzle later.
+Could the experience have been just a goodbye prank, orchestrated by a soulsick rey friend (Pi, probably) she was leaving behind?
+Terminally befuddled, Poy decided to return to her planned activity, and deal with this puzzle later.